 - identify popular messaging for the tourism authority’s other marketing outreach efforts

 Our first-quarter data was unambiguous: the tourism authority’s most popular posts appear on Instagram and focus on dining opportunities and island events and activities.
 In stage four, we were able to use this data to design a paid Instagram ad campaign focused on likely summer travelers in Texas.
-We’re planning to use paid Instagram ads drive traffic to a landing page whose goals follow:
+When interested visitors click the ad, they’re directed to a interactive, mobile-first landing page.

 - increase summer travel to the island by highlighting events, activities, and dining opportunities travelers will encounter on the island during the summer months